 - Expedites any assistance you need (money for car repairs, medical bills, etc)

-- May provide rental car options for you if your vehicle is being repaired
+- May provide rental car options if your vehicle is being repaired

 - Allows your insurance company to fully protect you, including providing legal representation when needed